-3. Open your base hand, with your palm facing forward, like the image above.
+3. Open your base hand with your palm facing forward, like in the image above.
 The back of your hand will be facing you.

 4. Place your dominant hand’s index finger between your base hand’s thumb and index finger.
 It’ll look as if you’re pointing at your base hand with your dominant hand.